phetsims/coulombs-law/doc/model.md

 ## Atomic Scale

-Applies to a more realistic scale in which the charges arou ~1pm in diameter and charge is measured in atomic units.
+Applies to a more realistic scale in which the charges are ~1pm in diameter and charge is measured in atomic units.

-// REVIEW: typo in "the charges around"?